 Hygiene during menstruation

 There is no vagina that doesn't smell and if you hear it from someone, it’s a complete lie!
-The vagina can have many odors.
-Your vaginal odor can change depending on your diet and menstrual cycle.
-If the odor is pungent and unpleasant, contact your doctor or other health care provider.
-Some conditions, such as bacterial vaginosis, can cause your vagina to have a strong odor.
+The vagina can have many odours.
+Your vaginal odour can change depending on your diet and menstrual cycle.
+If the odour is pungent and unpleasant, contact your doctor or other health care provider.
+Some conditions, such as bacterial vaginosis, can cause your vagina to have a strong odour.
 You can wash your vulva in the same way during your menstruation.
 There is no extra effort required to maintain your vaginal hygiene at this time.
 However, while using pads or tampons make sure that you change every 4-5 hours to avoid bacterial infection.

 Monitoring to avoid complications

 The best way to know if something is wrong with your vagina and vulva is to get familiar with it.
 If you have been experiencing foul odour, excessive itching, or too much of discharge then consult your family doctor.

 Suggestions by Imbue?
 Take the time to learn how your vagina works.
 How?
 By taking a slow shower, sniffing your panties, examining your genitals with a hand mirror, and touching them with your own hands.
 There are many feminine hygiene products available in the market, however, it is recommended to go through the ingredients before you click the buy button.
 This is how you will be able to maintain good vaginal hygiene.

 Our final words on Feminine hygiene